shamit05/lenovo-outlet-bot/README.md

-lenovo-outlet-bot\n
+lenovo-outlet-bot

 Setup user

-"For specifying details of laptop, select specifications on website, then copy and paste the url link"
+For specifying details of laptop, select specifications on website, then copy and paste the url link